 Alkalising is the new black right?
+Everyone's talking about the importance of alkalising your body, but firstly it's important to understand the facts.
+What is it?
 Why is it so important for me?
 What foods am I supposed to eat to be more alkaline?

 Let’s get some facts straight first: pH is a measurement of alkalinity vs acidity from 0 to 14.
 A lower pH equals a more acidic reading compared to higher meaning more alkaline.
 A pH of 7 is neutral and the human body has a pH of about 7.4 which tells us that the whole body functions better in an alkaline environment in comparison to an acidic environment.
 Blood pH has a very narrow window, the body is very intelligent at regulating this.
 The gut pH often has a larger window and changes due to many factors relating to our diet and bacteria flora.

 A great way to remember it is like a fish tank and comparing this to the body.
 We all know that happy and healthy fish grow and thrive in a good pH environment and things we don’t want, grow when the pH of the fish tank isn’t right.
 This is similar to our body and our gut in particular.